 Common Crawl ships JSON-LD blocks intact in its WARC extracts WARC (Web ARChive, ISO 28500) is the standard format Common Crawl publishes the web in.
 Each record is a single HTTP response with metadata, raw HTML and head tags included, which is why JSON-LD survives the trip from page to model. , which is the corpus most foundation models trained on.
 GPTBot, ClaudeBot, PerplexityBot, and OAI-SearchBot all fetch the full HTML of indexed pages, schema tags included.
 None of them announced a feature change last week.
 Whether each system uses FAQPage as a feature in retrieval specifically is undocumented, but the data reaches them either way.

-Think of FAQPage JSON-LD as pre-labelled storage.
+Think of FAQPage JSON-LD as pre-labeled storage.
 The model doesn’t have to guess which sentence is the question and which is the answer, the markup says so.
 Three concrete benefits follow.
 It groups question and answer pairs explicitly, which makes passage retrieval cleaner.
 It binds each answer to a single question, so the model doesn’t have to infer the relationship from heading proximity.
-And it survives the HTML-to-plaintext conversion that most extraction pipelines run before tokenisation, where unmarked Q&A formatting often loses its structure.
+And it survives the HTML-to-plaintext conversion that most extraction pipelines run before tokenization, where unmarked Q&A formatting often loses its structure.
 None of those properties depend on Google rendering anything.

 The action list is short